We are consultants.

 Funding

 We fund ourselves through customer projects.
-We work with two kinds of customers: those that face some sort of a challenge with a legacy system, and those that seek a competitive advantage.
+We work with two kinds of customers: those that want to modernize legacy systems, and those that seek a competitive advantage.

-On the other side of the spectrum, we work with startups to help them innovate faster.
+We also work with organizations that want to innovate faster.
 We do this by materializing the domain in code that acts like executable specifications in that it is visualized in a way that non-technical people can evaluate.

 While these problems are typically considered radically different, we approach them uniformly.
 For all these projects we use exclusively the same tools and technique we create.
 There are two reasons for it.
 First, we believe our tools and techniques provide unique abilities.
 Second, applying the same tools and techniques to a broad range of real-life scenarios provide empirical evidence supporting the generality of our research.